anthony62490/qol/README.md

 Scripts that make life easier.
-TODO: Figure out why GitHub is inputtnig everything i type backwards.

-.sdrawkcab epyt i gnihtyreve ginttupni si buHtiG yhw tuo erugiF :ODOT
+Plex HLink Generator:	Formats data from theTVDB into a form for creating hardlinks SWF Opener:				Supply the filepath for a local .swf file and get an html file for viewing in a browser